 New dental biomaterials must satisfy the following requirements: (1) be nontoxic to human cells, (2) not support the growth of microbes and fungi, (3) be able to form an excellent seal between the oral cavity and underlying tooth structure, (4) be sufficiently bioactive to stimulate in vivo repair of tissues, (5) have properties similar to the tissue that is to be repaired or replaced, (6) exhibit handling properties that allow ease of manipulation and promote optimal clinical performance, (7) exhibit an esthetically pleasing appearance, and (8) are cost-effective.

-In the following subsections, research and technologies are discussed for their relevance to solving oral health–related problems.
+In the following subsections, best research and technologies are discussed for their relevance to solving oral health–related problems.
 Figure 20-1 depicts a flowchart of basic, translational, and clinical research representing stages in the development of emerging technologies and products.
 The farther to the right of the chart a technology or material is, the higher the probability that this material will have a desirable clinical outcome.
 The discussion is divided into three sections: biomaterials, biological materials, and instruments and processes.

 Any matter, surface, or construct that interacts with biological systems is considered to be a biomaterial.
 In the present context, only synthetically derived or highly processed nonsynthetic materials (materials of biological origin) are discussed.
 In dentistry, these are also preferably known as dental materials.